urazovm/thcipriani.github.com/_posts/2013-02-09-vim-mac-osx-tmux-clipboard.md

 While there are many tools for working on a website backend available in Ubuntu, few are as shiny as those available in OSX (Charles Proxy, usable in Chrome.
 I want that.
 I want it hard.).
 Also, want to do any iOS work? (you know I do)&mdash;then you <em>must</em> have a mac.

-On the flip side there is my natural inclination to be a bit of a contrarian and principals and such&#8230;
+On the flip side there is my natural inclination to be a bit of a contrarian and principles and such&#8230;

 ##&#8230;but it&#8217;s so shiny!